 In modern times we have only to look at the buildings or drawings of such architects as Walter Gropius, Mies van der Rohe, Adolph Loos, Le Corbusier, Philip Johnson and Louis Sullivan to get an idea why the “International Style” (1880-1930) was a radical change in the language of architecture and why these geniuses of building design believed that their buildings could influence human behavior.
 Robert Hughes expressed the vision like this: “People, no less than their shelters, needed re-planning.
 Revise the shelter and one improves the people.
-Re-educate the people and they will grasp the necessity—the moral necessity—of a new form of shelter.”
+Re-educate the people and they will grasp the necessity—the moral necessity—of a new form of shelter.”[i]

 The danger of rhapsodic idealism is that it is often the false self doing the singing.
 Instead of the soft melody of our inner wisdom, we hear the blaring cacophony of the false self trumpeting its endless appetite for power and pleasure.
 Le Corbusier, who had no small ego, celebrated the technology of the new century.
 “We watched the titanic rebirth of the traffic.
 Cars, cars!
 Speed, speed!
-One is carried away, seized by enthusiasm, by joy [by] enthusiasm over the joy of power.”
+One is carried away, seized by enthusiasm, by joy [by] enthusiasm over the joy of power.”[ii]

 The machine became so important in Utopia that the importance of the individual began to fade in the eyes of the new architects.
-Mies van der Rohe noted that, “the individual is losing significance; his destiny is no longer what interests us.”
+Mies van der Rohe noted that, “the individual is losing significance; his destiny is no longer what interests us.”[iii]
 It is only a short step from this lack of compassion to inhumane housing projects, the great architectural disasters of the 20th century.
 Most of us have seen the images of the imploding massive buildings of the Pruitt-Igoe high-rise projects in St. Louis, a colossal failure in mass housing.
 Apparently, the people forced to live in that demeaning environment did indeed begin to feel “insignificant.”

 Given the slums in the cities at the turn of the century it is easy to understand the dreams of adequate sanitary and safe housing for the underclass.
 In 1927 Mies saw “social housing” as “the great struggle for a new way of life.”
-John Betjeman described the “paradise of rational housing” satirically:

-I have a vision of the Future, chum:
+I have a Vision of The Future, chum,

-The workers’ flats, in fields of soya beans
+The worker’s flats in fields of soya beans

-Towering up like silver pencils, score on score,
+Tower up like silver pencils, score on score,

-While Surging Millions hear the Challenge come
+And Surging Millions hear the Challenge come

-From loudspeakers in communal canteens:
+From microphones in communal canteens

 “No right!
 No wrong!
 All’s perfect, evermore.”